kudobuilder/kudo/docs/cli.md

 ```

 Apparently, KUDO's tree view makes this information easier to understand and prevents you from putting together the bits and pieces of various commands.

+### Delete Instances

+An instance can be deleted (uninstalled from the cluster) using the `delete` command, this triggers the removal of all the objects owned by the instance:

+`kubectl kudo delete <instanceName>`

 ### Get the History to PlanExecutions